MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 ---
----

 layout: post
-title: "The Wavesynth"
+title: "The Mono Synth"
-date: 2019-02-10 22:13:00 +0100
 date: 2019-02-10 22:45:00 +0100
 categories: Audio-Programming
 author: Eirik Dahl (code credit.
 Jørgen Varpe)

-excerpt: "This blog post outlines the production of the MonoSynth.
-The Mono Synth is drawn by Jørgen N. Varpe, who also wrote a lot of the code."
+excerpt: This blog post outlines the production of the MonoSynth.
+The Mono Synth is drawn by Jørgen N. Varpe, who also wrote a lot of the code

 ---